Purohit1999/BMI-Calculator-Java/README.md

 ---

 ### 🙌 Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.
-By contributing, you agree to abide by the terms outlined in the **[LICENSE](LICENSE)** file.
+By contributing, you agree to abide by the terms outlined in the **[LICENSE](https://github.com/Purohit1999/BMI-Calculator-Java/blob/main/LICENSE)** file.

 ---

 ### 📝 License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](https://github.com/Purohit1999/BMI-Calculator-Java/blob/main/LICENSE).

 ---

 Thank you for using the **Enhanced BMI Calculator**! 💪 Stay healthy and code on! 🚀

 ---

-This version includes a section that explains BMI categories with specific details about what qualifies as "good health."